zanatole/TSDZ2-Smart-EBike-1-Cadence-mode-upgrade-/README.md

 Any changes should have a corresponding unit test added, unless unfeasible.

+Calculate coverage and generate html report (probably will not work on Windows):
+`pytest --coverage`

+Tests with coverage are executed in the CI as well.

 ### Compile the firmware manually
 - `cd src/` and use `make` or `compile.bat` to compile the firmware.